ilyas-hallak/readeck-ios/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Planned Features
-- [ ] Offline sync with Core Data
-- [ ] Add support for tags
-- [ ] Add support for bookmark filtering and sorting options
-- [ ] Implement search functionality
-- [ ] Add support for collection management
-- [ ] Add support for multiple readeck servers
-- [ ] Add offline sync capabilities
-- [ ] Add support for custom themes
-- [ ] Implement push notifications for new bookmarks
-- [ ] Support for iPad multitasking
-- [ ] Implement a dark mode toggle in settings
-- [ ] Implement a tutorial for first-time users